-Bethan James reviews The Road to Zarauz, an autobiographical novella from Welsh literary grandee Sam Adams.
+Bethan James reviews The Road to Zarauz, an autobiographical novella that follows a dynamic friendship from the Welsh literary grandee Sam Adams.

 The Road to Zarauz begins with a meteor shower.
 Humans have long ascribed significance to hard, bright celestial objects, especially those that scream through the sky, like perfect symbols of impermanence and portent.
 And yet, while The Road to Zarauz begins with a meteor shower, it’s the darkness of the sky that troubles its narrator, that jolts his conscience and sets about the unspooling of memory in Sam Adams’ latest novel.
 It follows a group of four friends who meet at university and, in their summer vacation of 1954, decide to take a road trip down through France and into Franco’s Spain.
 This journey culminates in an event that continues to disturb the narrator more than sixty years on.